-Petit Jury Term - Two Week/One Day Appearance/One Trial or One Section 4.03 Deferral
+Section 4.03 Petit Jury Term - Two Week/One Day Appearance/One Trial or One Deferral

 It is the policy of the Eastern District of Washington that all prospective petit jurors serve "one day" or "one trial" during a two week "on call" term of service, during which two-week period no prospective petit juror will be required to report to the courthouse more than once unless (1) the jury-selection process in the cases to which he or she has been prospectively assigned is continuing, or (2) he or she is selected as a juror.
-Prospective jurors who are not selected as trial jurors will have satisfied their jury service obligation upon completion of voir dire, impanelment of the final jury, and discharge by the judge.
-Those prospective jurors who are selected as trial jurors will have satisfied their jury service obligation upon completion of the trial.
+Prospective jurors who are not selected as trial jurors will have satisfied their jury service obligation upon completion of voir dire, empanelment ofthe final jury, and discharge by the judge.
+Those prospective jurors who are selected as trial jurors will have satisfied their jury service obligation upon completion of the trial and discharge by the judge.
 The Court reserves the right to modify the provisions of this petit jury policy when the interests of justice so require.